aryipc/trenchsurvivors/README.md

 Enemies have a small chance to drop powerful, single-use items that activate automatically when you walk over them.
 - **Candles (Gake, West, etc.):** Unleash a powerful, rotating beam that decimates enemies.
 Different candle variants have unique effects, like doubling your max balance or stunning all enemies.
 - **BONK Aura:** Activates "BONK Mode," a temporary state where all your weapons are massively overpowered.
+- **Dev Lock:** Freezes all enemies on the screen for a short duration.

+#### Solana Upgrades (Token Shop)
+From the main menu, you can access the "Solana Upgrades" shop.
+Here, you can spend T4L tokens to purchase permanent, account-wide bonuses that apply to every game you play.
+- **Diamond Hands:** Permanently increases all damage by 10%.
+- **Market Insight:** Permanently increases the amount of Hype (XP) you gain from all sources by 10%.

 #### Enemies
 - **FUD:** Standard, slow-moving entities representing Fear, Uncertainty, and Doubt.